e-c-k-e-r/vall-e/docs/README.md

 The reference model (`ar+nar-llama-8`/`ar+nar-len-llama-8`):
 * boasts 220M parameters
-* supports English, German, French, and Japanese
+* supports English, German, French, Japanese, Korean, and Chinese (Mandarin?)
-  * support for Korean and Chinese (Mandarin?) soon™
 * has several modalities of inferencing:
   * the primary audio level (RVQ level 0) can be inferenced both autoregressively (`AR`) or non-autoregressively (`NAR-len`)
     * pure-NAR can yield faster-than-realtime output
   * supports predicting the duration of an input
   * supports Speech-to-Text (although it's a second-class feature)
+  * supports additional tasks such as speech removal, noice reduction, and voice converison.
-  * additional tasks such as noise reduction, speech removal, editing, and voice conversion eventually™ (just need to train on it)
+    * additional tasks such as speaker extraction and speech editing eventually™ (just need to train on it)
 * trained on `?` samples / `?` hours of EnCodec-quantized audio at 24KHz

 ## To-Do